NeuroTechX/ntx_slack_archive/introductions.md

  >Hey ozzie, no there is no channel for China yet, you can create one with the left menu, at the top, the (+) sign, next to CHANNELS ().
 Keep the same format as other channels with the underscore: _china

+4/27/2017 10:14 PM

+ **fabrizio** :

+ >Hello everyone o/ I am exploring this emerging field of neurotech, I am based in Silicon Valley, I see there is a _san_francisco channel, but is anyone down in the valley?